-Driving up the canyon with my family this summer, a road construction sign struck me.
-(Figuratively, not literally.)
+Driving up the canyon with my family this summer, a road construction sign struck me (figuratively, not literally).
 The large orange triangle reading “BUMP AHEAD” seized my mind.
 Wouldn’t it be powerful, I thought, if we knew when bumps were coming in our lives?
 Then we could organize and prepare for trials.

 The other mouse, however, understands that his reality has changed.
 He laces up his shoes and runs on to find new cheese.
 The author points out that if the mice had noticed their cheese pile growing low, they could have made preparations for new cheese instead of wallowing in misery when their former cheese went missing.

 My cheese has moved recently.
-I was feeling completely out of whack with our family schedule: school had started and I had multiple children in school for the first time, some after-school activities and heavy commuting.
+I was feeling completely out of whack with our family schedule: school had started and I had multiple children in school for the first time, some after school activities, and heavy commuting.
 Each night I felt beat up, imbalanced and somewhat unhappy.
-I would rest my skin against the headboard at night wondering what was wrong with me.
+I would go to bed wondering what was wrong with me.

-I have had to make some big choices about my time commitments to help shape our new family reality into something that is less stressful.
+I had to make some big choices about my time commitments to help shape our new family reality into something less stressful.
 Why?
 Because my life with my small children is my cheese, my happiness, and it is definitely on the move.
-I know it won’t stay the same, and that my children will be gone someday.
+I know it won’t stay the same, and I know that my children will be gone someday.
 So I’m putting on my mouse sneakers and running, with a lighter schedule, so that I can enjoy these precious moments of life with my little ones.